Esmè the Curious Cat could be the 'intentional, iconic character' the world needs!

 What We Do

-The first three Esmè books launched in December 2019, March 2020 and July 2020, and the fourth is set to debut late-October.
+The first six Esmè books launched from December 2019 to date, and the seventh is set to debut in August of 2021.
 The books, which focus on topics like character development, cognitive skills, conservation and advocacy, are all available on Amazon, Barnes and Noble, Walmart and local independent bookstores.

 “Esmè is an incredibly intentional, new, and expanded addition to the children’s literary market we’ve grown up with and love,” Mishler said.
 “The time is ripe for a new iconic character.”

 Mishler, who wrote the books under the pen name EM Valentine, was inspired to write the series as she was traveling the globe, exploring and building her consulting practice for non-profit entities and start-ups.
 She opted to keep the travel off social media and is building the Esmè the Curious Cat brand as a way to share the experiences, lessons and the deep connections she lived whilst traveling.
 The brand’s focus is connection in many ways, kindness, cuisine, and cultural competence as it begins its growth.

 With so many students experiencing e-learning, the brand also is offering numerous free digital products, including:

 Curriculum Guides & Teaching Tools: multi-page printable PDF’s to help children, teachers or guardians walk through each one of the Esmé books.
 These guides offer interactive worksheets, problem sets and activities that speak to both personal development and an academic curriculum for grades 1-4.
 An interactive approach to the more formalized, STEAM education/curriculum to help support a shift in the existing model as we determine public health measures.
 Exercises and questions include Science, Math, Social Studies, English/Language Arts, Technology, Art, amongst other subjects and brain games.